pesekt1/SWC3-Web-Server/README.md

 ## Http communication

 ### HttpClient
+Usually we concentrate on REST controllers that serve http requests that come from a web client.
+Here we are discussing how to send http requests from the web server.

 - Showing how to send an http request and how to handle the response
 - library: java.net.http.HttpClient
 - using a public API to get some data: [regres.in](https://reqres.in/api/users)